alphagov/govuk-design-system/src/components/file-upload/index.md

 {{ example({ group: "components", item: "file-upload", example: "error", html: true, nunjucks: true, open: false, size: "m" }) }}

-Make sure errors follow the guidance in [error message](/components/error-message/) and have specific error messages for specific error states.
+Make sure errors follow the guidance in the [Error message component](/components/error-message/) and have specific error messages for specific error states.

 #### If no file has been selected